Become a Professional Animal Carer

 - The first three modules expand the scope and depth of your knowledge about animals

-- The last two (Industry project) modules, build on what you learn in those initial modules to further your learning journey with a relevance to the real world - with relevance to either pets, livestock or wildlife.
+- The last two (Industry project) modules, build on what you learn in initial modules, furthering your learning through a focus on real world, practical projects.

 The two industry projects are the final requirement.
-There are two options available to you to satisfy this requirement:
+There are two options available to satisfy this requirement:

-If you work in Animal Care; you may submit a reference from your employer (or a reputable colleague or client), in an effort to satisfy this industry (ie. workplace project) requirement; on the basis of RPL (ie. recognition for prior learning), achieved through your current and past work experience.
+If you work in animal care, you may submit a reference from your employer (or a reputable colleague or client), in an effort to satisfy the industry component (i.e., workplace project), satisfying requirements on the basis of RPL (recognition for prior learning), achieved through your current and past work experience.

 Example Procedure for a Workplace Project